 New spawning stream monitoring efforts by the New Brunswick Aboriginal Peoples Council (NBAPC) began in spring 2013.
-During the 2013 spawning season, LURS-SbP were observed in Mill Lake Stream after spawning activity by the LbP appeared to be complete (IKANAWTIKET Environmental Incorporated, 2014).
-Numerous LURS-SbP were also observed in Mill Lake Stream by a DFO Conservation Officer in April, 2014 (MacDougall pers. comm.
+During the 2013 and 2014 spawning seasons, LURS-SbP were observed in Mill Lake Stream after spawning activity by the LbP appeared to be complete (IKANAWTIKET Environmental Incorporated 2014a, 2014b).
+Numerous LURS-SbP were also observed in Mill Lake Stream by a DFO Conservation Officer in April 2014 (MacDougall pers. comm.
 2014).
-These observations suggest that LURS-SbP may be spawning in Mill lake Stream.
-Further investigation is required to validate these results and to determine if LURS-SbP consistently use Mill Lake Stream for spawning, For the purposes of this Recovery Strategy, LURS-SbP spawning habitat refers to Second

-Brook, Unnamed Brook and Smelt Brook.
+Genetic analyses of samples taken from LURS in April 2014 confirmed the presence of LURS-SbP in Mill Lake Stream during their spawning period (Bentzen and Paterson 2016; DFO 2016).
+These observations suggest that LURS-SbP may be spawning in Mill Lake Stream.
+Further investigation is required to validate these results and to determine if LURS-SbP consistently uses Mill Lake Stream for spawning.
+For the purposes of this Recovery Strategy, LURS-SbP spawning habitat refers to Second Brook, Unnamed Brook and Smelt Brook.
 Any further information on LURS-SbP spawning habitat will be considered and incorporated into future recovery documents.